mjockers/syuzhet/README.md

 The "bing" lexicon was develoepd by Minqing Hu and Bing Liu as the OPINION LEXICON
 See: http://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html

-The "nrc" lexicon was develoepd by Mohammad, Saif M. and Turney, Peter D. as the NRC EMOTION LEXICON.
+The "nrc" lexicon was developed by Mohammad, Saif M. and Turney, Peter D. as the NRC EMOTION LEXICON.
 See: http://saifmohammad.com/WebPages/lexicons.html
 The NRC EMOTION LEXICON is released under the following terms of use:
 Terms of use: